KitsuneAkvma/Contacts-API/readme.md

 - `email` (required): The email address of the user.
 - `password` (required): The password for the user.

+Verification email will be send at provided email address when user is created successfully.

+#### `POST /users/verify`

+This route allows users to resend the email verification link to their email address.
+If the user is not yet verified, the verification email containing a unique token will be sent to the user's inbox.

+- `email` (required): The email address of the user.

+**Response**:

+- Success (200 OK): Email sent successfully.
+  - Message: "Email sent to your inbox!
+Please check other categories as well your spam folder!"
+- Error (400 Bad Request):
+  - User already verified: Message: "Already verified!"
+  - User not found: Message: "User not found"

 #### `POST /users/login`

 Logs in a user and returns an authentication token.
 The request body should be a JSON object containing the following fields: